As a core part of the Data HQ team since 2004, David is an expert at unravelling complex data and making sense of intricate client requirements.

 Consider A/B testing

 If you’d like additional support with your email broadcasting, companies that supply third party email data—like us at Data HQ— will often work hard to understand your specific campaign goals.
-From there, we help businesses with their email design and split testing, as well as ensuring you always have the highest quality data that delivers real results.
+From there, we help businesses with their email design and split testing, as well as ensuring you always have the highest quality data when purchasing a mailing list.

 Our insights in your inbox